openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        Possible values:

-        Any string representing the full path to the binary for dhcpbridge
+       * Any string representing the full path to the binary for dhcpbridge

+       - **Deprecated**

+         nova-network is deprecated, as are any related configuration options.

    * - ``num_networks`` = ``1``